-This PnP machine is designed to be precise (linear rails) and economic (small 3D printed parts, wooden frame), and use of motorised feeders.
+This PnP machine is designed to be precise (linear rails) and economic (small 3D printed parts, wooden frame), and use of narrow motorised feeders of a novel concept: one servo -> two feeders -> autofeed.
 As the machine has 4 motors (X, Y, Z, nozzle rotation) I am basically using a control board meant for 3D printers.
 The output meant for the heated nozzle will command the vacuum pump to pick up the components.

 This are my notes on what I did and what I plan to do, as the machine build is ongoing.

 - Control board: MKS-GEN-L + A4988

 - Software on the control board: Marlin 2

 - Bottom camera: USB webcam.

 - 3x 500 mm aluminium extrusions 20×40 mm.